metagenlab/zAMP/docs/_build/html/_sources/pages/setup.rst.txt

 - the bacterial diversity within your samples
 - the number of cores

 ..
-Hint:: In practice, 16 to 32 GB are usually required.
+Hint:: In practice with normal sized datasets (dozens to hundreds of samples of human microbiome datasets), 16 to 32 GB are usually required.